Play Streets and Covid-19

 - Looking at the needs and benefits for children and communities is vital.

-- The wider context – what is being allowed elsewhere around us (now shops, bars, cafes, restaurants all being open) – also has to be considered, in order to make the right overall decision for communities.
+- The wider context of what is being allowed elsewhere also has to be considered, in order to make the right overall decision for communities.
+For example bars, cafes, restaurants and non-essential shops being open.

 - Any decision to go ahead can also of course be paused at any time very easily, by a street or council.

-- Tameside has launched Quiet Streets based on the play street model
+- Tameside launched Quiet Streets based on the play street model.

-- Several London boroughs are allowing play streets to take place, including Westminster, Camden, Southwark, Lambeth and probably more we haven’t heard about
+- Several London boroughs allowed play streets to take place, including Westminster, Camden, Southwark, Lambeth, Greenwich, Islington and likely more we haven’t heard about.

 “We live on such a rat run, it was amazing the difference it made.
 Very, very heart-warming.”